quartictech/infra/README.md

 ## Docker images

-These are **non-sensitive** (i.e. non-product) images that we publish to Docker Hub as public repositories.
-This is done by Gitlab CI.
+These are non-product images that we publish to Google Container Registry via CircleCI.

-- `uber-builder` - Defines environment that Gitlab CI uses to build Weyl.
 - `data-worker` - Defines environment for processing raw datasets.

 ## Ansible